Spiritual Predators and Manipulators

 - This further deteriorates an individual’s desire to ask hard questions, because the average individual is concerned that they will not be liked, or that they would appear to be not trusting, etc.

-They often come off as self-righteous and self-appointed “judge, jury, and executioner. “ Usually framing themselves as some type of community hero, martyr, or other noble status.
+- They often come off as self-righteous and self-appointed “judge, jury, and executioner. “ Usually framing themselves as some type of community hero, sacred elder or someone with exclusive access to cultural/spiritual information, martyr, or other noble status.

-Concepts such as: sharing, cooperation, and mutual respect are foreign to predators.
+- Concepts such as: sharing, cooperation, and mutual respect are often foreign to predators.
 They can and will however, assume the aspects of those traits when it furthers their own desires and long-term planning.

-Their actions and demeanor don’t match their words.
-Some spiritual predators are very skilled at hiding their emotions but often their mask will fall off when:
+- Their actions and demeanor don’t match their words.
+Some spiritual predators are very skilled at hiding their emotions but often their mask will slip when:

-1) they are very close to making a move that will benefit them or
+- 1) they get noticeably anxious or impatient when they are very close to achieving an important manipulation milestone that will benefit

-2) when something doesn’t go as planned (usually something they calculated and hoped you would complete.)
+- 2) they get unusually upset when something doesn’t go as planned (usually something they calculated and hoped you would complete.)

 Steps to Protect Yourself Against Spiritual Predators